Some medical professionals argue that caffeine is one of the most commonly used drugs and that many people don’t realize that they are addicted to it.

 What Are Caffeine Pills?

-The drug contained in the pill with caffeine is known to stimulate the central nervous system, but may also provide some thermogenic effects as well .
+The drug contained in caffeine pills can cause stimulation of the central nervous system, but may also provide some thermogenic effects as well .

 These types of caffeine products are generally safe to take in moderate dosage.